David Gilbert (snooker player): 2021–22 season

 David Gilbert won his first ranking title at the 2021 Championship League.
 He defeated Mark Allen in the final 3–1.
 He made strong breaks of 59 in the second frame and 57 in the fourth.
 Gilbert's strong start to the season continued at the following tournament, the 2021 British Open, where he reached the quarter-finals, losing 3–4 to eventual runner-up Gary Wilson, despite leading 2–0 and 3–2.
 Gilbert also performed well in the qualifying held across August and September for the 2021 Northern Ireland, English, and Scottish opens, defeating Ian Burns, David Grace, and Simon Lichtenberg, 4–0, 4–2, and 4–1 respectively.
 At the 2022 World Championship, Gilbert lost in the first round to Ronnie O'Sullivan 510.

-202223 season
+2022–23 season

-At the 2023 World Championship, Gilbert was defeated 410 by Stuart Bingham in the first round.
+At the 2023 World Championship, Gilbert was defeated 4–10 by Stuart Bingham in the first round.

-202324 season
+2023–present

-At the 2024 World Championship, Gilbert defeated defending champion Luca Brecel in the first round 109.
-After winning two more matches, Gilbert reached the semi-final where he was beaten 1117 by Kyren Wilson.
+At the 2024 World Championship, Gilbert defeated defending champion Luca Brecel in the first round 10–9.
+After winning two more matches, Gilbert reached the semi-final where he was beaten 11–17 by Kyren Wilson.

+At the 2026 World Championship, Gilbert exited in the first round following a 5–10 defeat by Ding Junhui.

 Personal life

 Gilbert is married, and he and his wife Abigail have a daughter.
 He often helps out on his father's potato and general farm in Staffordshire and had planned to do so during the 2007 World Championships, had he not qualified for the event.

+Gilbert is an avid philatelist, having appeared at an event with Maria Sharapova in London in 2022.